Joey Votto Player Props: Reds vs. Cubs

 Joey Votto At The Plate

-- Votto has four doubles, nine home runs and 14 walks while batting .205.
+- Votto has four doubles, nine home runs and 14 walks while hitting .205.

+- In 42.4% of his 33 games this season, Votto has picked up at least one hit.
+He's also had eight multi-hit games.

-- Votto has picked up an RBI in 39.4% of his games this year, with more than one RBI in 21.2% of his games.
-He has also plated three or more runs in five contests.
+- In 13 games this season (39.4%), Votto has picked up an RBI, and in seven of those games (21.2%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.